-Follow the cruise line protocols in place to ensure a safe journey
+Follow the cruise line protocols in place to ensure a safe journey, such as:

 Follow the cruise line protocols in place to ensure safe port visits.
 Be aware of the local or national COVID-19 requirements.
 You may also have your temperature checked when disembarking or re-embarking the ship or be required to take a COVID-19 test

 Show proof of completed Passenger Locator Form.
 You may be required to take a COVID-19 test, and you may need to self-isolate in the UK, depending on your previous destinations.
 Leave the port terminal as soon as possible

 Maintain social distancing from people outside your household or support bubble and wash your hands regularly.
 Follow the cruise line protocols